qsnake/gpaw/doc/exercises/water/water.rst

-LCAO calculations do not in fact produce very precise binding energies (although these can be improved considerably by manually generating and specifying a long-range basis) - however the method is well suited to calculate geometries, and applications that require a small basis set, such as electron transport calculations.
+LCAO calculations do not in fact produce very precise binding energies (although these can be improved considerably by manually generating optimized bsis functions) - however the method is well suited to calculate geometries, and for applications that require a small basis set, such as electron transport calculations.